Traced Monads and Hopf Monads: Traced Monads

 \end{definition}

-As first observed by Moerdijk in \cite[Theorem 7.1]{moerdijk2002monads}, the Eilenberg-Moore category of a bimonad is a monoidal category such that the forgetful functor preserves the monoidal structure strictly (which we discuss a special case of in Proposition \ref{EMTSMC} below).
-Similarly, the Eilenberg-Moore category of a symmetric bimonad is a symmetric monoidal category such that the forgetful functor preserves the symmetric monoidal structure strictly, that is, a symmetric bimonad lifts symmetric monoidal structure \cite[Proposition 3.2]{moerdijk2002monads}.
 An important class of examples of (symmetric) bimonads are those induced by (cocommutative) bimonoids, which we review in Section \ref{sec:hopfcase}.
 In Section \ref{carttracesec}, we will see how any monad on a Cartesian monoidal category is a symmetric bimonad.
 Other explicit examples of symmetric bimonads can be found in Section \ref{counterexamplesec}.

+As first observed by Moerdijk \cite[Theorem 7.1]{moerdijk2002monads}, the Eilenberg-Moore category of a bimonad is a monoidal category such that the forgetful functor preserves the monoidal structure strictly (which we discuss a special case in Proposition \ref{EMTSMC} below).
+Similarly, the Eilenberg-Moore category of a symmetric bimonad is a symmetric monoidal category such that the forgetful functor preserves the symmetric monoidal structure strictly, that is, a symmetric bimonad lifts symmetric monoidal structure \cite[Proposition 3.2]{moerdijk2002monads}.
+In fact, for a monad on a (symmetric) monoidal category, (symmetric) comonoidal structures on the monad are in bijective correspondence with (symmetric) monoidal structures on the Eilenberg-Moore category which are strictly preserved by the forgetful functor.
+Thus a monad on a (symmetric) monoidal category is a (symmetric) bimonad if and only if the (symmetric) monoidal structure lifts to its Eilenberg-Moore category.
+For the purposes of this paper, let us explicitly review how the Eilenberg-Moore category of a symmetric bimonad is a symmetric monoidal category.